ksiadzds/my-home-budget/.ai/api-plan.md

   - **Automatic Matching vs. Manual Intervention:**
     If a product is automatically matched (green-status in the UI as per PRD), it is returned as a matched product; otherwise, it appears in the `unmatched_products` list with suggested categories for manual assignment.
-    For manual overrides, the `/api/products/{id}/assign-category` endpoint lets the user assign or change a category.
+    For manual category assignment, use the `PUT /api/products/{id}` endpoint to update the product with the desired category.

   - **Expense Summary:**
     After OCR processing and manual verification, the API generates a temporary summary of expenses grouped by category.
 The summary is used solely for user display and is not stored persistently.